ut-ras/ras_site/src/posts/2020-12-05-micromouse.md

----
-layout: post
-title: Micromouse - Semester Recap
+# Micromouse - Semester Recap
-imagepath: resources/blog/2020-12-05-micromouse
+## imagepath: resources/blog/2020-12-05-micromouse
-shorttitle: 2020 - Micromouse
+## 2020 - Micromouse
-excerpt_separator: <!--more-->
----

 The fall semester is coming to a close, and we've had such a unique experience with online meetings.
-Our various teams have learned lots of important skills and tools related to the design process, from Python to network protocols to KiCAD. <!--more-->
+Our various teams have learned lots of important skills and tools related to the design process, from Python to network protocols to KiCAD.

 ![Micromouse CAD.]({{ site.baseurl }}/{{ page.imagepath }}/micromouse.png)